ngkengwooi/timelapse/README.md

 These parameters can be changed by passing arguments to the `timelapse` command.
 Execute `timelapse -h` for details.

-To rename files to the required format: `<yyyymmddHHMMSS>.png`, you may use the following tools:
+To rename files to the required format (`<yyyymmddHHMMSS>.png`) without the `timelapse` script, you may use the following third-party tools:

 - [Thunar Bulk Renamer](https://docs.xfce.org/xfce/thunar/bulk-renamer/start)
 - [GPRename](https://gprename.sourceforge.net)